optiopay/klar/README.md

 * `IGNORE_UNFIXED` - Do not count vulnerabilities without a fix towards the threshold

+* `IGNORE_UNDERLYING` - Do not count vulnerabilities if they don't appear in the topmost layer.

 Usage:

     CLAIR_ADDR=localhost CLAIR_OUTPUT=High CLAIR_THRESHOLD=10 DOCKER_USER=docker DOCKER_PASSWORD=secret klar postgres:9.5.1